santos-k/Multi_ImageSearch_AI_Tool/README.md

   - pickle

 ## Features
-  1. Can be searched single/multiple images
+  1. single/multiple images search
-  2. Also can be search using uploading a csv file which have url of images
+  2. CSV file search which contains url of images
   3. Search from multiple databases
   4. Filters can be applied on results like Brand, Category, Matching threshold value
+  5. Matching can be download as csv file